erictraut/mypy_issues/tc_topics.md

 ### When explicitly providing a type argument for a constrained TypeVar, is it OK to use a subtype of one of the constraints, or does it need to match exactly?

+### When specifying a constrained TypeVar, is it OK for one constraint to be a subtype of another (like int and float)?
+What does that mean?

 ### Are unions always order-independent?
 Under what circumstances does ordering matter?
 What order should be used?

 ### How should unpacked arguments be treated?